gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 #### `ElFileBodyPart`

-where path is the location of a file whose content will be parsed and resolved with Gatling EL engine.
+where path is the location of a file whose content will be parsed and resolved with the Gatling EL engine.

 Similar to [ElFileBody]({{< ref "#elfilebody" >}}).